 This program provides knowledge of general business principles and management skills applicable in a wide variety of settings.
 This major is best suited for students who wish to pursue an associate's degree prior to a bachelor's degree in Business Administration.
 With advanced degrees/certifications and relevant job experience, you can secure a rewarding leader ship position as a manager within an industry, governmental agency, or a nonprofit organization.
 The A.S. in Business Administration is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-For more information, please visit http:// www.acbs.org (http://www.acbs.org/).
+For more information, please visit https://acbsp.org/